Many people love to fall asleep on their stomachs. Possibly this is a throw back fom when they were infants.

 - It puts undue and excessive pressure on your neck when it is twisted in rotation.
 Your head should be in a neutral position with no undue flexion, extension, lateral flexion or rotation.

 - It puts too much pressure on your chest.
 Your body weight compresses your rib cage and sternum and impedes your natural breathing motion.
+Also compresses the heart.

 - If you have a large belly, there is simply to much weight on your stomach and GI track.

 - Stomach sleeping causes too much extension in your low back.

 - If you have allergies, you are inhaling dander, dust mites and allergens directly into your nose and mouth from your pillow.